rainforestapp/react-pusher/readme.md

 setPusher(pusherClient);
 ```

-Then you simply mount the component, inside another component of yours.
+2. Then you simply mount the component, inside another component of yours.
 The pusher subscription will stay alive for as long as the component does.
+It subscribes to events when mounted, and cleans up hanging subscriptions when unmounted.

-Here's an example use of pusher-react in combination with redux.
+Here's an example of using pusher-react in combination with redux.

 ```js
 import { fetchList } from './actions';